UCLATT/thetataubruins.org/README.md

 This repo contains the frontend for the new https://thetataubruins.org that is built with [Gatsby](https://www.gatsbyjs.org/) and deployed on [Github Pages](https://pages.github.com/).

+## MAKING CHANGES
+1. Updating for new classes

+2. Updating RUSH info:
+  Change Navbar.js for the google interest form go to rush/index.js to update the rush info dates + the letter

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/)